 Israel Frees Two Jordanians Held Without Charge Israeli authorities have released two Jordanian citizens who had been detained for two months and returned them to Jordan.
 Hiba al-Labadi, twenty-four, and Abdul Rahman Miri, twenty-nine, crossed the King Hussein Bridge into Jordan on Wednesday where they were received by family members.

 Environment, Economy, and Other

-EBRD Addressing Youth Unemployment in West Bank and Gaza The EBRD and its co-investors the Palestine Investment Fund, Semilla de Olivo and FMO (the Netherlands Development Finance Company) are financing the first Palestinian employment-development impact bond to address high levels of youth unemployment in the West Bank and Gaza.
+EBRD Addressing Youth Unemployment in West Bank and Gaza The EBRD and its co-investors the Palestine Investment Fund, Semilla de Olivo, and FMO (the Netherlands Development Finance Company) are financing the first Palestinian employment-development impact bond to address high levels of youth unemployment in the West Bank and Gaza.

-Twitter Suspends Accounts of Palestinian Quds News Network Twitter has suspended multiple accounts of an independent Palestinian news website considered one of the primary sources of news on Palestine and the Israeli occupation.
-The suspension of Quds News Network accounts, which have hundreds of thousands of followers, is the latest in a series of actions involving social media sites including Facebook in either temporarily or permanently banning Palestinian accounts.
+Twitter Suspends Accounts of Palestinian Quds News Network Twitter has suspended multiple accounts belonging to an independent Palestinian news website considered one of the primary sources of news on Palestine and the Israeli occupation.
+The suspension of Quds News Network accounts, which have hundreds of thousands of followers, is the latest in a series of actions involving social media sites including Facebook either temporarily or permanently banning Palestinian accounts.